sharond106/final-project/README.md

 # final-project

 This is it!
 The culmination of your procedural graphics experience this semester.
 For your final project, we'd like to give you the time and space to explore a topic of your choosing.
+To help structure your time, we're breaking down the project into 4 milestones

+## Milestone 1: Project planning (due 11/15)
+## Milestone 2: Implementation part 1 (due 11/22)
+## Milestone 3: Implementation part 2 (due 11/29)
+## Final submission (due 12/6)

 In order to begin choosing the topic of your final project, we ask you to write a design document: